 Sustainable to the core

-Beverage cans have a very high recycled content – each can is made of at least 50% recycled materials.
 A key reason for the can’s impressive sustainability record is down to the materials used to produce cans.
 Steel and aluminium are both in plentiful supply; aluminium is the third most abundant metal in the earth’s crust and iron ore used for steel production is the fourth, whilst steel is the world’s most recycled material.
 Using recycled aluminium to make new products saves 95% of the energy associated with the production of virgin metal; and for steel the equivalent figure is 75% – this all adds up to tremendous savings in the can manufacture process.
-What’s more, less than 150,000 tonnes of metal is needed each year to produce the 9.628 billion cans filled in the UK – this is a tiny fraction of the metal available in the UK.
+What’s more, less than 150,000 tonnes of metal is needed each year to produce the 9.6 billion cans filled in the UK – this is a tiny fraction of the metal available in the UK.

 From can to can in 60 days

 The infinite life of steel and aluminium means that once a can is recycled it could be back on the shelves as a new can in as little as 60 days.
-With around 38 million cans recycled in the UK each week, that’s an impressive turnaround.
 Every can recycled substantially reduces the footprint of the next can made, because most of the environmental impacts of the beverage can – carbon, energy use, emissions, effluents and wastes – relate to the initial supply of metal itself, which isn’t needed for recycling.
 The industry has successfully reduced manufacturing emissions in recent years, with steel manufacturing now producing 50% less emissions than in the 1970s and the majority of power supplied to aluminium smelters being derived from renewable hydro-electric projects.
 The metals industry continues to invest in reducing its environmental impact even further.

 Targets and recycling rates

-The EU directive targets set through the Packaging Waste Directive for metal packaging is currently 50%.
-The industry has seen a substantial increase in can recycling rates in recent years; the current recycling rate for beverage cans in the UK is around 60% – an impressive jump from just 2% in 1989.
+The EU directive targets set through the Packaging and Packaging Waste Directive for metal packaging is currently 80%.
+The industry has seen a substantial increase in can recycling rates in recent years; the 2017 UK aluminium drinks can recycling rate is 72% (Alupro) – an impressive jump from just 2% in 1989.
 This is thanks in large part to the commitment of the metal packaging industry, investing in programmes like MetalMatters – boosting performance of kerbside collection programmes and Every Can Counts – encouraging consumers to recycle drinks cans “away from home”.

 Recycling cans saves millions of pounds’ worth of energy each year.
 The price paid for scrap metals collected more than covers the cost of collection.
 Because cans are infinitely recyclable and will become cans or other metal products, the industry makes substantial materials savings by not having to use new materials to produce them.
 Recycling cans makes sense from every direction.